gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## keys

-Get a sorted array of the keys contained in a map
+Get a sorted `ReadonlyArray` of the keys contained in a `ReadonlyMap`.

 **Signature**